 Kendi has published fourteen essays in books and academic journals, including The Journal of African American History, Journal of Social History, Journal of Black Studies, Journal of African American Studies, and The Sixties: A Journal of History, Politics and Culture.

-Kendi is the author of the award-winning book, The Black Campus Movement: Black Students and the Racial Reconstitution of Higher Education, 1965-1972.
+Kendi is the author of the award-winning book on Black student activism in the late 1960s and early 1970s, THE BLACK CAMPUS MOVEMENT.
 It was published in March 2012 as part of Palgrave Macmillan’s Contemporary Black History Series.

-The next year, he changed his surname from Rogers to Kendi when he wed Sadiqa Kendi, a pediatric emergency physician from Albany, Georgia.
-They chose their new name together and unveiled “Kendi” to their family and friends at their wedding.
-Their wedding photos were featured in Essence Magazine.
+The next year, he changed his middle name from Henry to Xolani (meaning "Peace" in Zulu) and surname from Rogers to Kendi when he wed Sadiqa Kendi, a pediatric emergency physician from Albany, Georgia.
+They chose their new name together and unveiled “Kendi,” meaning "loved one" in Meru, to their family and friends at their wedding.
+Their wedding photos, including Sadiqa's beautiful gold dress, were featured in Essence Magazine.

 Kendi has been visiting professor at Brown University, a 2013 National Academy of Education/Spencer Postdoctoral Fellow, and postdoctoral fellow at the Rutgers Center for Historical Analysis.
 He has also resided at The John W. Kluge Center at the Library of Congress as the American Historical Association’s 2010-2011 J. Franklin Jameson Fellow in American History.
 In the summer of 2011, he lived in Chicago as a short-term fellow in African American Studies through the Black Metropolis Research Consortium.
 He has received research fellowships, grants, and visiting appointments from a variety of other universities, foundations, professional associations, and libraries, including the Lyndon B. Johnson Library & Museum, University of Chicago, Wayne State University, Emory University, Duke University, Princeton University, UCLA, Washington University, Wake Forest University, and the historical societies of Kentucky and Southern California.

-A frequent speaker and contributor of op-eds, Kendi has written for Diverse: Issues in Higher Education, The Root, Salon, The New York Times, New York Daily News, Signature, The Huffington Post, and The Chronicle of Higher Education.
-He is the associate editor of Black Perspectives, the most popular online platform for public scholarship on Black life and thought.
-He is currently working on his next book, How to Be an Anti-Racist, which will be published by One World, a division of Penguin Random House.
+A frequent speaker and contributor of op-eds, Kendi has written for several periodicals including Diverse: Issues in Higher Education, The Root, Salon, The New York Times, New York Daily News, Time, Signature, The Huffington Post, The Washington Post, and The Chronicle of Higher Education.
+He is currently working on his next book, HOW TO BE AN ANTIRACIST, which will be published in 2019 by One World, a division of Penguin Random House.